Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Results and discussion

-For intuitionistic perception of the landslide susceptibility prediction results, the LSMs of some parts of the FJ and FL regions are displayed in Fig. \ref{fig:partLSM_FJ} and Fig. \ref{fig:partLSM_FL}.
-It is apparent that the distance to the river and road has played an important role in the occurrence of landslides, whereas the residential areas are normally assigned with low landslide susceptibility.
-It is likely that the proposed model has captured certain vital aspects in the few-shot adpation process.
-In addition, the figures also highlight certain occurrred landslides with high susceptibility, which proves the validity and reasonability of our method.
+For the intuitionistic perception of the landslide susceptibility prediction results, the LSMs of some parts of the FJ and FL regions are displayed in Fig. \ref{fig:partLSM_FJ} and Fig. \ref{fig:partLSM_FL}.
+The distance to the river and road has played an important role in landslides, whereas the residential areas are normally assigned with low landslide susceptibility.
+The proposed model has likely captured certain vital aspects in the few-shot adaption process.
+In addition, the figures also highlight indeed occurred landslides with high susceptibility, which proves the validity and reasonability of our method.